charmbracelet/glow/README.md

 pkg install glow
 ```

 Or download a binary from the [releases][] page.
-Windows, MacOS, and Linux
+MacOS, Linux, FreeBSD
-(including ARM) binaries are available, as well as Debian and RPM packages.
+binaries are available, as well as Debian and RPM packages.
+ARM builds are also
+available for Linux and FreeBSD.

 Or just use `go get`: